kmdouglass/website/posts/why-is-camera-read-noise-gaussian-distributed/index.md

 I encountered one conceptual difficulty here: the sum of discrete random variables is still discrete.
 If I have several variables that produce only integers, their sum is still an integer.
 I cannot get, say, 3.14159 as a result.
 Does the Gaussian approximation, which is for continuous random variables, still apply in this case?

+This question is relevant because the signal in a camera is transformed between discrete a continuous representations at least twice: from electrons to voltage and from voltage to analog-to-digital units (ADUs).

 Let's say that I have a discrete random variable that can assume values of 0 or 1, and the probability that the value is 1 is denoted \\( p \\).
 This is known as a Bernoulli trial.
 Now let's say that I have a large number \\( n \\) of Bernoulli trials.
 But the sum of \\( n \\) Bernoulli trials has a distribution that is binomial, and this is well-known to be approximated as a Gaussian when certain conditions are met, including large \\( n \\)[^4].
 So a sum of a large number of discrete random variables can have a probability distribution function that is approximated as a Gaussian.

-**This does not mean that the sum of discrete random variables can take on continuous values.** Rather, the probability associated with any one output value is approximately given by a Gaussian probability density function sampled at the same value[^5].
+**This does not mean that the sum of discrete random variables can take on continuous values.** Rather, the probability associated with any one output value can be estimated by a Gaussian probability density function.

+But how exactly can I use a continuous distribution to approximate a discrete one?
+After all, if the random variable \\( Y \\) is a continuous, Gaussian random variable, then \\(P (Y = a)  = 0 \\) for all values of \\( a \\).
+To get a non-zero probability from a probability density function, we need to integrate it over some interval of its domain.
+We can therefore integrate a small interval around each possible value of the discrete random variable, and then associate this integrated area with the probability of the obtaining that value.
+This is called a [continuity correction](https://en.wikipedia.org/wiki/Continuity_correction).

+### Example of a Continuity Correction

+As a very simple example, consider a discrete random variable \\( X \\) that is approximated by a Gaussian continuous random variable \\( Y \\).
+The probability of getting a discrete value 5 is \\( P (X = 5) \\).
+The Gaussian approximation is \\( P ( 4.5 \lt Y \lt 5.5 ) \\), i.e. we integrate the Gaussian from 4.5 to 5.5 to compute the approximate probability of getting the discrete value 5.

 [^1]: I wrote a blog post about this a while back: [https://kmdouglass.github.io/posts/modeling-noise-for-image-simulations/](https://kmdouglass.github.io/posts/modeling-noise-for-image-simulations/)
 [^2]: This is often asserted without justification.
 See for example Janesick, Photon Transfer, page 34.
 [^3]: [https://doi.org/10.1117/3.725073](https://doi.org/10.1117/3.725073)
 [^4]: [https://en.wikipedia.org/wiki/Binomial_distribution#Normal_approximation](https://en.wikipedia.org/wiki/Binomial_distribution#Normal_approximation)
-[^5]: Technically, you need to apply what is known as a continuity correction to ensure that the set of possible discrete outcomes sample the Gaussian at the positions that produce the best approximation to the true probabilities.
-This is like choosing to sample the Gaussian at the midpoints between integers instead of at the discrete integer values themselves because the result is closer to the true value. [https://en.wikipedia.org/wiki/Continuity_correction#Binomial](https://en.wikipedia.org/wiki/Continuity_correction#Binomial)